-- a.
+- c.
+When a surety company assumes control over a project (including hiring another prime Contractor), in whole or in part, the provisions within this DBE Supplemental Specification applies. - 2.
+DBE COMMITTAL - a.
 Each bidder shall enter all required information regarding how it intends to meet the DBE goal in the electronic bid folder found on the electronic bidding service website, Bid Express, entitled "DBE List."
 See paragraph D (below) for non-electronic bid submissions.
 The listing of DBE(s) shall constitute a commitment by the bidder to utilize the listed DBE(s), subject to the replacement requirement set forth below in Section 2 of Part B. A DBE listed on the DBE List or DBE Committal Sheet hereinafter shall be referred to as a "committed DBE." - b.
-In meeting the DBE contract goal, the bidder shall use only certified DBEs listed in the most recent "South Carolina Unified Certification Program DBE Directory" (hereinafter referred to as the "Unified DBE Directory") accessible online at http://dbw.scdot.org/dbesearch/DirectoryQuery.aspx and available on the day of bid submission.
+In meeting the DBE contract goal, the bidder shall use only certified DBEs listed in the most recent "South Carolina Unified Certification Program DBE Directory" (hereinafter referred the "Unified DBE Directory") accessible online to as at http://dbw.scdot.org/dbesearch/DirectoryQuery.aspx and available on the day of bid submission.
 Only DBE firms listed in the DBE directory at the time of bid submission, may be used to meet the project DBE goal.
 The DBE.BIN file used for the electronic bidding contains the names of the certified DBEs listed in the "Unified DBE Directory."
 For more information on the use of the DBE.BIN file in electronic bidding, see Section 6 below. - c.
 The failure by a bidder to provide all information required in the electronic bid or DBE Committal Sheet will make the bid irregular and it will be rejected.
 SCDOT will then award the contract to the next lowest responsible and responsive bidder.
 SCDOT may, within its sole discretion, allow a bidder to correct minor deficiencies and errors (mis-spellings, transposed numbers, etc.) as set forth in section 3A below. - d.
 The DBE.BIN file listed must be downloaded for each particular letting because the "Unified DBE Directory" is frequently updated to add and remove companies.
 ALL DBE data such as Name, Company ID, and Address must be selected from drop-down lists provided by the DBE.
 BIN file.
 If the DBE.BIN file is not downloaded, no data for the drop-down lists will be available.
 For non-electronic bidding in Alternative Delivery or Local Public Agency procurements, use the attached DBE Committal Sheet, in lieu of the DBE.BIN file.